 ‘Look in your diary.
 When you see you’re due to have lunch with a good friend, you get excited and you look forward to it.
 But if you’re seeing a frenemy, you’ll dread it and experience some unpleasant physical symptoms like shoulder tension or nausea.’

-Gill acknowledges it isn’t always easy to “divorce” a frenemy, especially if they’re a member of your family or a colleague.
+Gill acknowledges it isn’t always easy to ‘divorce’ a frenemy, especially if they’re a member of your family.

-Gill agrees time with frenemies must be rationed.
-‘If it’s your sister-in-law or your brother-in-law that’s being a frenemy, you’ll still have to see them at family gatherings, so just limit the time you spend with them.
+‘If it’s your sister-in-law or your uncle that’s being a frenemy, you might still see them at family gatherings, so just limit the time you spend with them.’

 ‘Dealing with a frenemy is about self-protection.
 They can undermine your self-esteem and confidence and you don’t need that.
 It’s best to either stand up to them or disengage.’